sachinsu/sachinsu.github.io/work_journal/life.md

     - Also of course if you carry a balance, by not paying off your card every month, the bank makes a lot of money by charging you interest.
 [7]
     - Conversely, if you get this card, buy $40,000 worth of books, and do all of your other spending on other cards, the bank is losing a lot of money on you: It loses 1% on every transaction.
 This is called “adverse selection.”

+-    Some powerful ideas can be brought to bear in support of good critical and scientific thinking, including the following.
+        Analyze your situation carefully and fully (observation – paying mindful attention).

+        Do the necessary research (assure sufficient domain knowledge to be able to apply critical thinking).

+        Practice skepticism, beginning with yourself (and be sure you have plenty of inputs that don’t share your ideas, views, beliefs, and commitments).

+        Challenge all assumptions.

+        Withhold judgment as long as possible.

+        Revise your conclusions based upon new evidence.
+For Christians, Hell is having your own way and being stuck with it.
+That concept works for science too.
+Ideally, it is like living in a world with constant auto-correct.
+It’s sometimes (and sometimes hilariously or tragically) wrong, but it’s usually an efficient improvement.

+        Remember that errors and mistakes are evidence too.

+        Keep looking for new evidence.

+        Keep testing your ideas and hypotheses.

+        Check with relevant subject matter experts.

+        Emphasize data over belief and process over outcomes.

+        Consider that with which you disagree as generously as possible using the philosophical “principle of charity.”

+        Keep looking for what you (and others) might have missed.